Freedom of religion in the Comoros

-Freedom of religion in Comoros is addressed in the constitution.
 However, there are limitations to this right in practice.

+The country has an area of 838 sqmi and a population of 852,075.
+In 2023, 98% of the population is Sunni Muslim.

+In 2022, the authorities did not allow non-Sunni religious groups to proselytize or assemble for religious activities in public, although foreigners are permitted to worship at three Christian churches in Moroni, Mutsamudu, and Moheli; foreign Shia Muslims can worship at a Shia mosque in Moroni.

+In 2023, the country was scored 2 out of 4 for religious freedom.

+The rest of this article in informed by the US State Dept 2009 report on Religious Freedom in Comoros.
+A later report is available.

+Overview

-While government authorities continued to prohibit Christians from proselytizing, there were no known instances where the local authorities and population restricted the right of Christians to practice other aspects of their faith.
+Sunni Muslims make up 98% of the population and government authorities prohibit non-Sunnis from proselytizing.
+However, there were no known instances where the local authorities and population restricted the right of Christians to practice other aspects of their faith.
 There was societal discrimination against non-Muslims in some sectors of society; however, accounts of social pressure were anecdotal.
 Proselytizing for any religion except Islam is illegal, and converts from Islam may be prosecuted under the law.
 However, such prosecutions are rare and have not resulted in any convictions in recent years.
 In the past, there were reports of family and community members excluding non-Muslim converts from schools or villages for "evangelizing Muslims".